Crossing-Minds/xminds-javascript/README.md

 The JS Xminds SDK is a lightweight library that allows you to integrate Crossing Minds into your website.

-It is based on the Crossing Minds B2B API and provides the ability to retrieve items/users with their properties and recommendations.
+It is based on the Crossing Minds B2B API and provides the ability to fetch recommendations, items/users and create interactions.

 ## Installation